mystyriarious/multipronouns/README.md

 # `?mcthey, ?mcthem, ?mctheir, ?mctheirs, ?mcthemself, ?mctheyre`
 When these are referenced or used, `?mcthey` will randomly take from the sets of pronouns that were set by the `<<gender>>` macro for the player, and display them.
 For example, if the pronouns include she/her and they/them, then `?mcthey` will either display "she" or "they", `?mcthem` will either display "her" or "them", and so on.

-The pronouns will go through a roulette each time any of these are called on.
+The pronouns will be randomized each time any of these are called on.
 If you want to stick to the last pronoun used, use `$mc_they`, `$mc_them`, etc. See the section about them below under Story Variables.

 # Story Variables
 These are variables initialized in StoryInit that dynamically change, depending on what pronoun the last `?mcthey`, `?mcthem`, etc. uses.